by-jp/www.byjp.me/content/notes/twitter/5476297105/index.md

 - imported
 - from-twitter
 ---
 And its got more than a few bugs.
-And is missing some functionality… WOO\! http://github.com/jphastings/dmap
+And is missing some functionality… WOO! http://github.com/jphastings/dmap